jonhadfield/easeprobe/docs/Manual.md

 All of the Probe supports alerting interval configuration.

-The alerting interval is the time EaseProbe keep sending service down alerting notification until the probe is back to normal.
+The alerting interval is the time GuardianProbe keep sending service down alerting notification until the probe is back to normal.

 The alerting interval is configured by three parameters: `strategy`, `factor` and `max`.